chtoucas/Narvalo.NET/docs/Overview.md

 </Project>
 ```

-Locally, you may override the version properties:
+For other libraries or when you want to override the version properties:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <Project ToolsVersion="12.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">